geoganlle/citynet/README.md

 the C++ code was wroten by codeblocks, you can use CB open the ".cbp" or other way to build a project with (CITYNET.h,Function.cpp,MAIN.cpp)

 thank you .
-welcom communication with my e-mail:
+welcome communication with my e-mail:

 geoganlle@163.com